Classic Tiramisù: The Real Deal.

 IMG_4524.jpg

-• Most grocery stores and supermarkets carry mascarpone and lady fingers in the States, mascarpone being with the cheese or special cheese, lady fingers I had to look in the "imported" section.
+• Most grocery stores and supermarkets carry mascarpone and lady fingers in the States, mascarpone being with the cheese or special cheese, lady fingers are in the "imported" section in my local grocery store.

 • Remember that in order to beat egg whites there must not be any trace of egg yolk or grease or they won't beat up properly.